weaversa/cryptol-course/labs/Language/Basics.md

 `_` (underscore).
 They must begin with an alphabetic character or an underscore.
-The notational convention for `'` is to indicate a related definition, while underscore is mostly used to separate words or as a catch all for characters we'd like to use but are forbidden.
+The notational convention for `'` is to indicate a related definition, while underscore is mostly used to separate words or as a catch-all for characters we'd like to use but are forbidden.
 [Camel case](https://en.wikipedia.org/wiki/Camel_case) is often used when other naming constraints aren't mandated.